MicrosoftDocs/learn/learn-pr/azure-devops/deploy-java-containers/includes/2-azure-support-java.md

 ## Create the Azure App Service environment

-You use the Azure CLI to create the App Service instance that hosts the containerized Java app, an Azure Container Registry instance, and an Azure Database for MySQL server.
+You use the Azure CLI to create the App Service instance that hosts the containerized Java app.
+You also create the Azure Container Registry instance and Azure Database for MySQL server that the app uses.

-You can access the Azure CLI from a terminal or through Visual Studio Code.
-In this module, you use the browser-based Azure Cloud Shell in the Azure portal to run the Azure CLI commands.
+You can run Azure CLI commands from a terminal or through Visual Studio Code.
+In this module, you use the browser-based Azure Cloud Shell in the Azure portal.

 ### Open Cloud Shell in the Azure portal